Slide in China's May imports signal need for more stimulus

 Imports of oil and iron ore suffered double-digit falls in May, underscoring soft demand at home and oversupply.
 Bloated stocks could take months to draw down, prompting steel mills to pump up exports of steel even at weak prices.

-"The price differentials in May were not favourable for imports.
+"The price differentials in May were not favorable for imports.
 That, coupled with continued weak demand for financing buying, pushed down the inflows," said Jin Yidan at Minmetals Jingyi Futures.

 For the first five months, exports edged up 0.7 percent from a year earlier, while imports dipped 17.3 percent, customs data showed.
 Combined exports and imports fell 8.0 percent from a year earlier, well below the official target.
 China's trade grew 3.4 percent in 2014.